 Lastly, get help wherever possible – you cannot do everything and you don’t want to become the bottleneck that stops your online business reaching its full potential.
 Your time should be spent growing the business, not on the minutiae that may not be the best use of your time.
 There are great people out there that can probably do it faster and better than you!

-You don’t need to hire full-time employees, there are great contractors out there.
+You don’t need full-time employees, there are great contractors to hire out there.
 But you will have to put in a little work to find them.
 We’re looking for the best-of-the-best here at Legal123 and it’s taken a little time to build our team.
 So don’t delay, start looking for help early.